Home / Blog - Advice / 12 Common Mistakes To Avoid When Installing Composite Decking

 Fixing Directly Into The Decking Without Using Clips

 Our decking clips are designed to allow boards to expand and contract as the temperature fluctuates.
-A screw fixing may seem more secure but you will regret it in the long run as screw holes can split and crack as the decking pushes against the screw during expansion and contraction.
-Our clip system is engineered to work perfectly with NeoTimber® products and will allow boards to expand and contract without inhibiting movement.
+A screw fixing may seem more secure, but we promise you'll regret it in the long run.
+Unfortunately, screw holes can split and crack during the boards' expansion, creating instability and unsightly breakages that can't be replaced under warranty.

 It should stand to reason that any timber you are using to build a decking subframe should be treated properly.
 Top, bottom, sides and ends.
+Subframes built for installing composite decking are no exception.
 Not fully treating your timber is a simple, common mistake we encounter a lot here at NeoTimber® HQ.
-The main reason ends are missed is because it’s easier to paint joists when they’re suspended on the posts as you can paint top and bottom without having to allow them to dry first.
-Invariably, this means that the exposed ends which are butted against a wall or fence are not so easy to access and may get overlooked.
+The main reason ends are missed is simply because it’s easier to paint joists when they’re suspended on the posts; you can paint top and bottom without having to wait for them to try.
+Sadly, this means that the exposed ends butted against a wall or fence are often neglected.

 common mistakes to avoid when installing composite decking